 Concierge gets a 3/10.

-Online reviews will give a very clear picture that there are not enough sun loungers at the hotel and it is true.
-Complaints go back to 2018 and, as far as I could tell, no improvements have been made.
+Online reviews will give a clear picture that there are not enough sun loungers at the hotel, which is true.
+Complaints go back to 2018, and, as far as I could tell, no improvements have been made.
 The hotel would have to tear out the entire pool area and redesign it in order to fix the problem.

-Note: There are additional sun loungers in what I call the “grassy knoll” (located north of the pool area) but these sun loungers are undesirable.
-They are basically located in a forest of mature trees (lack of sun) and there were a ton of mosquitoes during our visit.
+Note: There are additional sun loungers in what I call the “grassy knoll” (located north of the pool area), but these sun loungers are undesirable.
+They are basically located in a forest of mature trees (lack of sun), and there were a lot of mosquitoes during our visit.

 There were also a ton of birds in the pool area.
 To keep the birds from overtaking the pool area, the hotel discretely strung cables in a criss-cross pattern high above the pool.
-The birds will not fly through the cables but this does not mean their poop will not fall through the cables.
+The birds will not fly through the cables, but this does not mean their poop will not fall through them.
 Consider yourself warned.

-The pool opens at 9am and that’s when the pool crew begins putting out the plush sun lounger cushions.
+The pool opens at 9am, and the pool crew begins putting out the plush sun lounger cushions.
 As soon as the cushions are out, people begin “reserving” their sun loungers.

-Peter dropped towels and a couple of bottles of sunscreen on our sun loungers and then we eagle-eyed them from the desk at breakfast.
+Peter dropped towels and a couple of bottles of sunscreen on our sun loungers, and then we eagle-eyed them from the deck at breakfast.

-An average residential pool in the USA is bigger than the biggest pool at this hotel.
+An average residential pool in the US is bigger than the biggest pool at this hotel.